Find a Lender-Approved Local Conveyancer in Watlington

 • Completing and submitting to HM Revenue and Customs the correct stamp duty forms and payment

-• Registering the new ownership and the mortgage (if appropriate) at the HM Land Registry.
+• Registering the change in ownership and the home loan (where applicable) at the Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.